 If you ask anyone what should my business name be, you will get a different answer every time.
 To overcome this issue we have put together a few does and don’t’ to forming that perfect business name for your start up

 If you want to build a recognisable brand, and one that is easily identifiable to customers around the UK and beyond, it simply cannot be difficult to spell or pronounce.
 How do you expect customers to tell their friends and family members about your new start-up business venture if they cannot even spell the name of it?
 This could harm you on social media, as people may not be able to find the accounts attached to your company, and in more places that you may have not even thought about.

 If people cannot spell the name of your brand in the digital age, there is no chance of them spending more than 30 seconds searching Google for it.
 With more online competition currently out there than ever before, you need to be sure that you’re catching people’s attention easy.
 Make your business’ name simple and easy to spell.

 Another thing to look out for is that if your company name is ‘made up’ (not a real word found in the dictionary), smart phones may try to autocorrect the spelling of it and change it to something else.
 Be wary of this and test your new name first before finalising it.

-Make sure your name isn’t being used somewhere else
+Check the name isn’t already being used